Euler systems and relative Satake isomorphism: Local computations

+This is a \emph{polynomial} in $\C[\Lambda_X]$, so the subtlety explained in Remark~\ref{rmk:Cone} no longer applies.
+Denote the second term above by $\mathtt{L}'$.

 Suppose $\gamma$ is a spherical root of type T, with corresponding coroot $\check\gamma$.
 Let $w_\gamma\in W_X$ be its associated simple reflection.
 We consider the behaviour of the above expression under $w_\gamma$.
-There are three terms. \begin{enumerate} \item The term $\hat{\sh{L}}_{(X)}|_{q=1}$ is $w_\gamma$-invariant by construction. \item Since $\Phi_X^+$ is the positive part of a root system, we see that
+There are two terms: \begin{enumerate} \item Since $\Phi_X^+$ is the positive part of a root system, we see that

-\item We need to understand the difference between $w_\gamma\Theta^+$ and $\Theta^+$.
+\item We need to understand the difference between $w_\gamma\Theta_X^+$ and $\Theta_X^+$.
 In the homogeneous case, this is described in \cite[Statement 7.1.5]{SakSpherical}.
 Since $\gamma$ has type T, there are two virtual colors $D$ and $D'$ belonging to $\gamma$.
 Their associated valuations $v_D$ and $v_{D'}$ sum to $\check{\gamma}$, so

-In the strongly tempered case, the above discussion still holds due to our minuscule hypothesis combined with \cite[Theorem 7.1.9(iii)]{SakWang}. \end{enumerate} It follows that
+In general, the above discussion still holds due to our minuscule hypothesis combined with \cite[Theorem 7.1.9(iii)]{SakWang}. \end{enumerate} It follows that

 If $w_\gamma\check{\lambda}=\check{\lambda}$, or equivalently if $\check{\lambda}$ lies on the wall defined by $\gamma$, then we see that the coefficient of $e^{\check{\lambda}}$ must be 0, as required. \end{proof}